-Afterwards, patients may experience a period of numbness for a few hours and some have minor pain associated with the injection(s) which goes away after a few hours.
+Afterwards, patients may experience a period of numbness for a few hours.
+Most people have minor discomfort associated with the injection(s) which goes away after a few hours, although some people experience pain that requires medication for a day or two.